Islanders' Lamoriello wins GM of the year award again - News Break

 Islanders' Lamoriello wins GM of the year award again

-NEW YORK (AP) -- Lou Lamoriello of the New York Islanders has won the Jim Gregory general manager of the year award for the second straight year.
-The league announced Tuesday night that Lamoriello finished ahead of fellow finalists Marc Bergevin of the Montreal Canadiens and Bill Zito of the Florida Panthers.
-Colorado's Joe Sakic was fourth and Vegas' Kelly McCrimmon fifth in voting by GMs, league executives and media members after the second round of the playoffs.www.semoball.com
+NEW YORK (AP) — Lou Lamoriello of the New York Islanders has won the Jim Gregory general manager of the year award for the second straight year.
+The NHL announced Lamoriello finished ahead of fellow finalists Marc Bergevin of the Montreal Canadiens and Bill Zito of the Florida Panthers.
+Colorado’s Joe Sakic was fourth and Vegas’ Kelly McCrimmon fifth in voting by GMs, league executives and media members after the second round of the playoffs.
+Lamoriello’s Islanders are in the semifinals of the Stanley Cup Playoffs for the second straight year.
+New York has made the playoffs each year under Lamoriello and coach Barry Trotz, and won at least one series each time after totaling one series win in the previous 25 years.www.wcn247.com